Best Vacuum for Pet Hair: The one I use, a canister, and the best robot

 - Check out the latest pricing on Amazon by clicking here

 iRobot Roomba E5 [#1 Robot]: Robots are an interesting breed when it comes to vacuums.
 They definitely don’t have quite the cleaning ability of human-powered vacuums, but there’s something extremely nice about having your home cleaned while you’re doing other things.
 It’s like a personal maid.
-Most robots still aren’t up to the challenge for pet hair.
+Most robot vacuums still aren’t up to the challenge for pet hair.
 And the interesting thing about robots, many of the high-end ones have features like smartphone control but don’t clean that well.
 This robot is an exception making it the best robot vacuum for pet hair.
 Here are the highlights:

 - 7.5 out of 10 cleaning and pet hair ability (compared to all vacuums, not just robots)

 - does a good job not getting stuck or falling off edges (a big problem with some robots

 - can schedule for daily cleanings by smartphone

 - does a good job with pet hair without clogging the vacuum